Roja (2018 TV series)

-Roja was an Indian Tamil-language drama television series produced by Saregama.
+Roja is an Indian Tamil-language drama television series produced by Saregama.
 Consisting of two seasons, that first aired on 9 April 2018 and concluded on 3 December 2022 respectively on Sun TV, it was written by Vasubharathy, Selvam Subbhaiya and Guru Sampath Kumar.
 The first season of this series starred Priyanka Nalkari, Sibbu Suryan, Shamili Sukumar and VJ Akshaya in lead roles.
 The first season premiered on 9 April 2018, and ended on 3 December 2022 with 1316 episodes.

 The second season of this series premiered on 6 January 2025 aired on Saregama's YouTube Channel.
 It stars Priyanka Nalkari and Riyaz Khan in the lead role.
 The season focused on Roja and Arjun's daughter Malar, after a 24-years leap.
 The second season premiered on 6 January 2025, and ended on 21 March 2025 with 55 episodes The show was re-telecastied from January 19, 2026, at 09:00AM (Indian Standard Time).